samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 2009
 ], pages 14–16.

+##### Tobias Wrigstad, Nate Nystrom, and Jan Vitek, editors.
+STOP ’09: Proceed-
+ings for the 1st workshop on Script to Program Evolution , New York, NY,
+USA, 2009.
+ACM Press

 ## Related

+##### Simon Marlow and Philip Wadler.
+A practical subtyping system for Erlang.
+In
+ICFP ’97: Proceedings of the Second ACM SIGPLAN International Conference on Functional Programming
+, pages 136–149.
+ACM Press, 1997.

 ##### Type Dynamic in Haskell

-##### Hybrid Typing
+##### Cormac Flanagan.
+Hybrid type checking.
+In
-Flangan, POPL 2006
+Conference Record of POPL ’06:
+The 33th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages
+, pages 245–256.
+ACM Press, 2006.

 ##### Christopher T. Haynes.
 Infer: A statically-typed dialect of Scheme.
 Technical
 Report 367, Indiana University, 1995.

+##### Gary T. Leavens, Curtis Clifton, and Brian Dorn.
+A Type Notation for Scheme.
+Technical Report 05-18a, Iowa State University, 2005.

 ##### Ryan Culpepper, Sam Tobin-Hochstadt, and Matthew Flatt.
 Advanced
 Macrology and the Implementation of Typed Scheme.
-In Proceedings of the
-2007 Workshop on Scheme and Functional Programming, Universit ́ e Laval
+In Proceedings of the2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

-Technical Report DIUL-RT-0701
+##### Drew McDermott.
+Revised NISP manual.
+Technical Report YALE/DCS/RR-
-, pages 1–13, 2007
+642, Yale University, Department of Computer Science, 2004

+##### Michael Salib.
+Starkiller: A static type inferencer and compiler for Python.
+Master’s thesis, Massachusetts Institute of Technology, Cambridge, Mas- sachusetts, 2004.

+##### Andrew K. Wright and Robert Cartwright.
+A practical soft type system for
+Scheme.
+ACM Transactions on Programming Languages and Systems , 19
+(1):87–152, 1997